newrelic/newrelic-browser-agent/tools/testing-server/README.md

 ## Usage

-The servers are currently started and used via the JIL CLI.
 The below commands can be used to start the server.

 ```bash
 # To start the test server in standalone mode